Oluwadamilola-ruth/GearZone/product_strategy.md

-# Product Strategy for GearZone
+# Product Strategy for TechZone

 ## Vision Statement
 "To create a seamless and secure platform for tech professionals to buy and sell equipment efficiently."